How do you transition from beginner to intermediate yoga?

 How do you avoid injury when advancing your yoga practice from beginner to intermediate?

-Essential injury prevention strategies for transitioning yoga practitioners include:
+Essential injury prevention strategies for transitioning yoga practitioners:

-• Proper warm-up routine: Always begin with gentle movements like sun salutations and basic stretches to prepare muscles and joints for deeper work
+• Proper warm-up: Always begin with gentle movements like sun salutations and basic stretches to prepare muscles and joints for deeper work

 • Pain recognition: Distinguish between productive challenge (muscle engagement, gentle stretching, mild trembling) and harmful pain (sharp sensations, joint discomfort, shooting pains)